Volunteers are an important part of The Child Life and Creative Arts Therapy Department.

 - A minimum commitment of 4 consecutive hours per week for 4 consecutive months.
 Volunteers are interviewed and accepted on a rolling basis throughout the academic year.
 We have a wait list option for volunteers who a cleared at a time where there are no available placements.

-- Child Life will only consider individuals 18 years of age and older for inpatient openings, 17 years and older for The Zone.
-Teens 15-17 will be considered for openings in KidZone TV and the general pediatric clinic.
+- Child Life will only consider individuals 18 years of age and older for inpatient unit openings.
+High School volunteers will be placed according to available openings in the KidZone TV studio.

 - It is preferred that a candidate has had prior experience with children or a background/strong interest in child development.